How to Do a Brand Audit: An Executive’s Guide

 - Business cards

-Check your marketing materials for conflicting messages, design flaws, and professional quality.
+Check your marketing materials for conflicting messages, design flaws, and overall quality.
 This includes online and offline marketing assets.

 Here are some other factors to consider: